nekronos-gh/nekronos-gh/README.md

 ## 🚀 About Me

-> *"Forty-two, said Deep Thought, with infinite majesty and calm."*

-I'm a passionate Computer Engineer currently pursuing my Master's in High-Performance Computing through the prestigious **EUMaster4HPC** program.
-With experience in developing software for critical systems, I specialize in **optimizing OS-linked components** and **handling network-related tasks** at scale.
+I'm a passionate Computer Engineer currently pursuing my Master's in High-Performance Computing through the prestigious EUMaster4HPC program.
+With experience in developing software for critical systems, I specialize in optimizing OS-linked components and handling network-related tasks at scale.

 🎓 **Current Journey**: M.S. in HPC at Université du Luxembourg (2025-2026)
-🌍 **Location**: Madrid, Spain → Luxembourg → Sofia
+🌍 **Location**: Madrid, Spain
-💼 **Current Role**: Research assistant in the workgroup Critical and Extreme Security and Dependability (CritiX) 🔬 **Research Interests**: Distributed Systems, Network Optimization, Parallel Computing
+💼 **Current Role**: Research assistant in the CritiX group @ UniLu 🔬 **Research Interests**: Distributed Systems, Network Optimization, Parallel Computing

 ---